 Heart Lung Clinic (Transplant Services)

-IMPORTANT COVID - 19 VACCINE INFORMATION FOR TRANSPLANT PATIENTS
+Please read our COVID - 19 VACCINE FREQUENTLY ASKED QUESTIONS PAGE FOR TRANSPLANT PATIENTS (Updated September 2021)

 The Heart and Lung Transplant Unit at St Vincent's Hospital has a variety of online resources and services to support transplant patients throughout their recovery.

 Click below to read more about:

 Heart and Lung Clinic Information

 If you are unwell, please call before presenting to the clinic.

 Clinic Hours: Monday to Friday 8:00am - 4:00pm